roddux/ixode/notes.md

 ## Exploit flow
-We race two threads to call the ioctl, setup two objects, delete the gsm, then wait for the timer to figre.
-This gives us the following splat:
+We race two threads to call the ioctl, setup two objects, delete the gsm, then wait for the timer to figre -- this is implemented in `ixode.c`.

+The above process gives us the following KASAN use-after-free splat:
 ```
 [   56.886978] ==================================================================
 [   56.889663] BUG: KASAN: slab-use-after-free in gsm_dlci_begin_close+0x45/0x100 [n_gsm]